Jerenemy/drugdesignresearch/Jeremy/README.md

 **[run_evaluate_rewards.sh](CSV/Output/Scripts/run_evaluate_rewards.sh)**: calls [evaluate_rewards.py](CSV/Output/Scripts/evaluate_rewards.py).
 - purpose: evaluate the rewards for each effector in the formatted csv.
-  - 2 modes: --create, --append
+  - 2 modes: create (default), --append
-    - --create: creates a new csv starting from the blank template of the formatted csv, and evaluates some/all of rewards
+    - create: creates a new csv starting from the blank template of the formatted csv, and evaluates some/all of rewards
+    - NOTE: CREATE IS NOT ACTUALLY A FLAG, IT IS THE DEFAULT
     - --append: updates the existing csv with none/some/all rewards already evaluated, re-evaluating some/all rewards based on args passed
   - generates a csv with rewards:  [output_rewards.csv](CSV/Output/Files/csv_rewards/output_rewards.csv)